 “Propose to an Englishman any principle, or any instrument, however admirable, and you will observe that the whole effort of the English mind is directed to find a difficulty, a defect, or an impossiblity in it.
 If you speak to him of a machine for peeling a potato, he will pronounce it impossible: if you peel a potato with it before his eyes, he will declare it useless, because it will not slice a pineapple.”

-–Babbage said this with regard to his Analytical Engine, thus becoming the world’s first programmer.
+As said with regard to his Analytical Engine, thus becoming the world’s first programmer.

 Little did I know that Linux can be used to take over the WORLD.

 The successor to DES encryption approved by the US National Institute of Standards and Technology is called AES.
 The basis for AES is a wonderfully interesting block cypher called the Rijndael algorithm.
 If you are interested in Rijndael or block cypher encryption you can find out more about it here.
 A great place to find brief outlines of several of the more common types of cryptography can be found here.
 If you want to understand the basic structure of public key cryptography, this is a good place.